ItsKh4nh/cineworld_v2/README.md

 - Watch numerous movies with high quality and no delays.
 - List management for for archival purposes.
 - Profile management (for logged in users)
-- Get personalized movie recommendations for logged in users through an external API (utilizing a NCF model)
+- Get personalized movie recommendations for logged in users through external APIs

 ## 🚀 Technology Stack